Logs List¶

 Log Index¶

-After setting up indices, you can switch between different indices in the viewer to view corresponding log content.
+After setup, you can easily switch between different indices in the explorer to view corresponding log content.

 Search and Filtering¶

-In the search bar of the log viewer, you can use various search and filtering methods.
+In the search bar of the log explorer, various search and filter methods are supported.

 After entering search or filter conditions, you can preview the query results.
-You can copy these conditions for direct use in charts or query tools.
+You can also copy these conditions and directly use them in charts or query tools.

 DQL Search¶

-Prerequisite: The DQL search function is currently only supported in the log viewer.
+Prerequisite: The DQL search feature is currently only supported for use in the log explorer.

 and / or